Welcome to the Keele Astrophysics Group which is part of the

 the interstellar medium, binary stars, interacting binary stars, and the

 detection of extra-solar planets.

-James Reeves and colleagues within the Astrophysics Group at Keele University to
+Between 3-7 July 2017, the Astrophysics Group at Keele University will be

 Stardome project wins national widening participation and outreach award

 The Astrophysics group's "Stardome", a portable planetarium for schools, developed by Prof Rob Jeffries using funding from the STFC and Keele's alumni fund, won the Times Higher Education Supplement Widening Participation and Outreach initiative of the year award.